theonestack/cfhighlander/README.md

 Cfhighlander is DSL processor that enables composition and orchestration of Amazon CloudFormation templates written using [CfnDsl](https://github.com/cfndsl/cfndsl) in an abstract way.
 It tries to tackle problem of merging multiple templates into master template in an elegant way, so higher degree of template reuse can be achieved.
-It does so by formalising commonly used patterns via DSL statements.
-For an example, passing output of one stack into other stack is achieved using `OutputParam` highlander DSL statement, rather than wiring this parameters manually in cfndsl templates.
+It does so by formalising commonly used cfndsl template composition patterns via DSL statements.
+For an example, passing output of one stack into other stack is done automatically if parameter and output names are the same, rather than wiring them manually in 'master' cfndsl template.
 For this example to work, parent component will have to pull in both component rendering output values, and component pulling them in as parameters.
-It also enables it's user to build component library, where components can be distributed to s3, and consequentially references to them resolved.
+Cfhighlander allows for greater reuse of component templates by allowing references to templates via git urls, and s3 urls.
+[Theonestack](https://github.com/theonestack) has several prebuilt component templates to use, with repositories from this org being one of the default sources for searching component templates.

-Highlander DSL produces CloudFormation templates in 3 phases
+Highlander DSL produces CloudFormation templates in 4 phases

 - Processing referenced component's configuration and resolving configuration exports
+- Wiring parameters from components to their inner components
 - Producing [CfnDsl](https://github.com/cfndsl/cfndsl) templates for all components and subcomponents as intermediary step
 - Producing resulting CloudFormation templates using configuration and templates generated in two previous phases.

-Each phase above is executable as stand-alone through CLI, making development of Highlander templates easier by enabling debugging of produced configuration and cfndsl templates.
+Each phase (aside from parameter wiring) above is executable as stand-alone through CLI, making development of Highlander templates easier by enabling debugging of produced configuration and cfndsl templates.